About the Patches category

 Personally, I think this forum category should not exist.
 It sends the wrong signal about where contributions should go.
 Yesterday, I took the time to apply a few patches that had been sitting on the forum for months without feedback and it took extra effort just to make them apply cleanly.
 Then, within less than an hour in a Github PR, they were reviewed.
 That alone is a clear indicator that the forum is simply not the right place for patch submission or code review.

 Between 2019 and 2025, we have seen about ~11 users post roughly ~17 patches on the forum.
-While I respect the intent behind enabling alternative contribution paths, I honestly do not think it justifies building and maintaining a self-hosted forge.
+While I respect the intent behind enabling alternative contribution paths, I honestly do not think it justifies building and maintaining a self-hosted section for patches.
 That energy could be better invested in improving the existing infrastructure, which benefits the much larger group of contributors already working on GitHub.

 Now, to be clear: I would definitely prefer having our own official forge for all contributors, not just as a mirror, but as the canonical platform.
 That would be a much better long-term solution.
 But until we reach that point, GitHub provides strong value, especially with its free CI/CD infrastructure, which is something we rely on heavily.
 It is not perfect, but it works well enough for the vast majority of us.